metaplex-foundation/developer-hub/src/pages/mpl-hybrid/guides/create-your-first-hybrid-collection.md

 Manifest allows multiple transactions to be linked under a single base transaction ID and assigned human-readable file names, like this:
 - https://arweave.net/manifestID/0.json
 - https://arweave.net/manifestID/1.json
-...
+- ...
 - https://arweave.net/manifestID/9999.json

 If you're unfamiliar with how to create a core digital asset collection with deterministic URIs, you can follow [this guide](create-deterministic-metadata-with-turbo) for a detailed walkthrough.

 **Note**: Currently, the MPL-Hybrid program randomly picks a number between the min and max URI index provided and does not check to see if the URI is already used.
 As such, swapping suffers from the [Birthday Paradox](https://betterexplained.com/articles/understanding-the-birthday-paradox/).
 In order for projects to benefit from sufficient swap randomization, we recommend preparing and uploading a minimum of 250k asset metadata that can be randomly picked from.
-The more available potential assets the better.
+The more available potential assets the better!

 ### Creating the Fungible Tokens

 The MPL-Hybrid escrow requires an associated fungible token that can be used to redeem or pay for the release of an NFT.
-This can be an existing token that's already minted and circulating.
+This can be an existing token that's already minted and circulating, or entirely a new one!

 If you’re unfamiliar with creating a token, you can follow [this guide](/guides/javascript/how-to-create-a-solana-token) to learn how to mint your own fungible token on Solana.

+## Creating the Escrow

 **After creating both the NFT Collection and Tokens, we're finally ready to create the Escrow and start swapping!**

-## Creating the Escrow

-Before jumping in the relevant information about MPL-Hybrid, it's a good idea to learn how to set up your Umi instance since we're going to do that multiple time during the guide.
+But before jumping in the relevant information about MPL-Hybrid, it's a good idea to learn how to set up your Umi instance since we're going to do that multiple time during the guide.

 ### Setting up Umi